mgalos999/d2-mapper/README.md

 * Purple box for exits
 * Red dot for monsters
-* Yellow box for waypoint.
+* Yellow box for waypoint
+* Green box for quest items (altars etc)
+* Cyan box for chests

 ## TODO

-* Getting an isometric perspective to work is tricky to get right, it's a flat top down perspective for now
 * Special icons/markings for exits and special items to be improved (bosses, special chests etc)
+* Create a method to combine outdoor maps